Eriyc/school/README.md

-# school
+# My school projects
-projects for school
+All the repos for school